Mycrosys/Hachiko/README.md

 ## Features

--   Responsive on all device sizes
+-   Responsive on all device sizes between 260px-2600px wide

--   Interactive elements (Raffle Page)
+-   Interactive elements (YouTube Movie Trailers, "Available at Amazon" links to Amazon on Media Page, Raffle Page)

+(Pending further explanations and Screenshots for explanation of Features)

 ## Technologies Used